Hey this is Rick.

 By simply changing the angle or position of the body in many of the “common” exercises you use, you’re able to elicit a different response and overload certain muscles more effectively.
 And if at any point you get flashbacks to your high school physics class, don’t worry it’s a good thing because we’re just applying basic physics to your bodyweight exercises.

 Let’s take the traditional push up to start with.
-You all know that if you change the angle of the elbow by bringing it closer to the body you will stress the triceps a lot more, aka the close grip push up.
+You all know that if you change the angle of your elbows by bringing them closer to your body.
+You will stress the triceps a lot more, aka the close grip push up.

-But what happens if we were to change the position of the hands?
+But what would happen if you were to change the position of your hands?

-If you were to externally rotate the arms (turn your finger tips away from the body so they are pointing laterally) and just slightly widen the hands while doing a push up your lats would be working a whole lot more than in a traditional push up.
-Don’t believe me; try 3 sets of these push-ups and just feel for yourself.
+If you were to externally rotate your arms (turn your finger tips away from your body so they are pointing laterally) and just slightly widen your hands while doing the push up your lats would be working a whole lot more than in a traditional push up.
+If you don’t believe me, try 3 sets of these push-ups and feel the difference for yourself.

-Or what if we decided to internally rotate your arms (fingertips pointing towards each other); what affect would that have on your body?
-Well, when you point your fingertips towards each other your triceps are forced to really work hard because by the time you are at the bottom position of this push up your elbows are at their end range of flexion.
-This puts your triceps in a very disadvantaged position and forces them to do the majority of the work lift your body off the ground.
+Or what if you decided to internally rotate your arms (fingertips pointing towards each other); what affect would that have on your body?
+Well, when you point your fingertips towards each other, your triceps are forced to work harder because by the time you are at the bottom position, your elbows are at their end range of flexion.
+This puts your triceps in a very disadvantaged position and forces them to do the majority of the work to lift your body off the ground.
 And voila….a great new variation of the push up to overload the triceps.

-Now that was just one simple example of how little tweaks can completely change the muscles used with bodyweight exercises.
+Now, that was just one simple example of how little tweaks can completely change the muscles used with bodyweight exercises.
 You can do the same thing with numerous core exercises, as well as lower body exercises.
-In fact, I’m always tweaking my clients lower body exercises based on these principles because they work so well; especially with my ladies who come to me to build a better backside.
+In fact, I’m always tweaking my clients’ lower body exercises based on these principles because they work so well.

-If you want even more of these types of variations I’ve teamed up with Rick and we’ve created an entire product with over 44 different bodyweight corrective exercises for you to use with your clients.
-And if you use little tweaks like these I’d love to hear about them in the comments section below.
+If you want even more of these types of variations, I’ve teamed up with Rick to create an entire product with over 44 different bodyweight corrective exercises.
+And if you use little tweaks like these, I’d love to hear about them.